gavinmcutler/chatgpt-sidebar/EXECUTABLE_README.md

 ### WebView Issues
 1. Ensure internet connection is available
 2. Check firewall settings for web access
-3. Try running with `--native-app` flag to use installed ChatGPT app instead
+3. Check if you can access the ChatGPT website in your regular browser

 ### Performance Issues
 1. Close other resource-intensive applications